MDR 101:

 The last two questions are particularly important, as they can determine what kind of control and visibility you will have in determining the direction of your new security environment.
 Information on alerts needs to be accessible from one device and one platform, and it should be accessible at any time and place to ensure critical threat and response information is always available as it happens.

-Our MOBILESOC® application enables you to access our Zero-Trust Analytics Platform® (ZTAP®) right from your phone.
-You can take action or communicate directly with Critical Start analysts from anywhere.
+Our MOBILESOC® application enables you to reduce attacker dwell time by accessing our Cyber Operations Risk and Response™ platform right from your phone.
+You can take action or communicate directly with Critical Start security analysts from anywhere and at any time.

 As you’re evaluating solutions, it’s important to determine if what you’re evaluating is a Managed Security Service Provider (MSSP) or true MDR.
-An MSSP takes incident and event data and monitors it 24 x 7.
+An MSSP takes incident and event data and monitors it 24×7.
 But an MSSP can be overly broad and does not dive deeply into the underlying causes of alerts.
-MDR providers use their own SOC, security processes and infrastructure to investigate alerts and uncover the hidden reasons behind them.
-Effective MDRs also have a much deeper and more sophisticated response plan in place to identify both vulnerabilities and threats, and then they move forward with an active, dynamic response to resolving those issues.
+MDR providers use their own SOC, security processes, and infrastructure to investigate alerts and uncover the hidden reasons behind them.
+Effective MDRs also have a much deeper and more sophisticated response plan in place to identify both vulnerabilities and threats and then they move forward with an active, dynamic response to resolving those issues.

 And this comprehensive approach also means using XDR to take the information coming out of EDR and SIEM to the next level.
 XDR provides something that is missing from both EDR and even SIEM platforms.
 That something is context.
 XDR joins related alerts together into security incidents to tell a story.
 These incidents provide clarity into what’s really happening in an environment while requiring fewer resources to make an actual threat determination.
 Combining MDR with XDR is the key to helping you operationalize your security investment and reduce risk acceptance.